Aerospace Studies (Air Force ROTC)

 Field Training

 All POC applicants must successfully complete Field Training (FT) at a U.S. Air Force base.
 Selection to attend FT is competitive; if selected to attend, students experience an intensive, two-week program generally completed the summer after the sophomore year.
-It provides a first-hand look at the active duty Air Force and develops military leadership and discipline.
+It provides a first-hand look at the active duty Air Force and Space Force and develops military leadership and discipline.
 Students participate in junior officer education, marksmanship, hand-to-hand combat training, physical fitness training, and expeditionary skills training in a simulated environment.
 After completing FT, cadets are ready to return to school and assume leadership positions in the AFROTC program.

 Activities